The Blunder Years

 "The Blunder Years" is the fifth episode of the thirteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on December 9, 2001.
-The episode sees Homer, after being hypnotized by the hypnotist Mesmerino while having dinner at the restaurant Pimento Grove, reminded by a repressed traumatic experience from his childhood.
+The episode sees Homer, after being hypnotized by the hypnotist Mesmerino while having dinner at the restaurant Pimento Grove, reminded by a repressed traumatic experience from his childhood, including the moment he discovered the dead body of Waylon Smithers' father while having a fun at an abandoned mine.
 The Simpsons set out to find the corpse that triggered Homer's psychological trauma, which evolves into a murder mystery later in the episode.

 The episode was written by Ian Maxtone-Graham while Steven Dean Moore served as the director.
 The original idea for the episode came from current show runner Al Jean, which involved the murder mystery in the episode.
 The writers then incorporated Homer's flashbacks, at which point the episode was titled "The Blunder Years", a parody on the television show The Wonder Years.

 Following the release of The Simpsons thirteenth season on DVD and Blu-ray, the episode received mixed reviews from critics.

 Plot

-After tricking Marge into believing that the model for the Burly paper towel corporation Chad Sexington would have dinner with the Simpsons, Homer takes the family to the Pimento Grove to watch live performers as compensation.
+After pranking Marge by making her believe that the handsome and muscular model for the Burly paper towel corporation, Chad Sexington, would have dinner with the Simpsons, Homer takes the family to the Pimento Grove to watch live performers as compensation.
 One of the acts is a hypnotist called Mesmerino.
 Homer volunteers, and Mesmerino hypnotizes him into thinking he is twelve years old again.
-As Homer starts to reminisce, he starts screaming incessantly all through the night.
-The next day, Homer's co-workers Lenny and Carl bring him home early from work, still screaming, and Lisa and Marge finally manage to calm him down with some Yaqui tea.
+As Homer starts to reminisce, he suddenly starts screaming in apparent fear incessantly all through the night.
+The next day, Lenny and Carl bring him home early from work, still screaming, and Lisa and Marge finally manage to calm him down with some Yaqui tea.

 Homer starts to recall the events leading up to the scream-inducing incident: beginning when he, Lenny, and Carl were hiking in the woods and were confronted by a young Fat Tony, only to be saved by a young Moe.
 Upon noticing that his bar was empty, the present-day Moe arrives at the Simpsons' home and recalls that while they sat by a fire that night, they saw a near-meltdown at the Springfield Nuclear Power Plant.
 The next day, they went to the old quarry for a swim, and Homer jumped in, only to find that there was no water but only mud.
 However, Homer recalls that there was no water in the quarry because something was blocking the inlet pipe.
 When Homer unblocked it, he found a rotting corpse in his lap, causing him to scream so much his voice changed from puberty.